 Nethyric Gaze: Your Magical Tracking skill has a Meditation-5 Count.

-Aethyric Sight: Your Aethyric Sight skill is usable x3 per encounter.
+Aethyric Sight: Your Aethyr Sight skill count by a 3-Count.

 Nethyric Sight: You may ask the marshal to reveal the location of a single hidden trap in the encounter.